opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 5. From the **Data source** dropdown menu, select a data source and then query the source.
 6. Repeat the preceding steps for each data source you want to select.

-### Upload saved objects to dashboard from connected data sources
+### Upload saved objects to a dashboard from connected data sources
 To move saved objects from connected data sources to a dashboard with multiple data sources, export them as an ndjson file from the data source's **Saved object management** page.
 Then upload the file to the **Saved object management** page of the dashboard.
 This method makes it easy to transfer saved objects between dashboards.
 The following 20-second video shows this feature in action.